-Can someone else pick up and drop off my child during my period of visitation?
+Can someone else pick up and drop off my child during my visitation period?

 Under the standard possession order, either parent can designate a competent adult to pick up and return the child during periods of visitation.
 However, some custody orders have specific restrictions on who can pick up and drop off the child.
 For example, an order might state that only family members can pick up and drop off the child.
 You should refer to your order to see if there are any specific restrictions.

-Do I have to be present with my child during my entire period of visitation?
+Do I have to be there with my child during my entire period of visitation?

 Ordinarily, no. Judges realize that it is not reasonable to expect parents to be with their children at every possible moment.
 However, you should refer to your order to see if it has any special restrictions regarding visitation and possession.

-No. In this case, the nonparent would not have standing to enforce the order or file a petition for writ of habeas corpus.
-But if your order states that a competent adult can be designated to pick up the child—and the custodial parent denies you visitation whenever a designated adult attempts to pick up the child—then you can file to enforce the court order.
+No. In this case, the nonparent would not have standing to enforce the order.
+However, if your order states that a competent adult can be designated to pick up the child and the custodial parent denies you visitation whenever a designated adult attempts to pick up the child, then you can file to enforce the court order.

 What if I don’t like the person who the other parent has designated to pick up the child?
-Can I refuse visitation?
+Can I refuse visitation in that case?

-If I’m unavailable for visitation, can another family member (for example, the child’s grandparent) exercise visitation on my behalf?
+If I’m unavailable for visitation, can another family member (for example, the child’s grandparents, aunt, or uncle) exercise visitation on my behalf?

 Maybe.
-Read your order to see if there are any restrictions about visitation.
-Sometimes an order will have a provision that requires the noncustodial parent to tell the custodial parent if they will be unavailable for a long period of time during their period of visitation.
+You should refer to your order to see if there are any restrictions regarding visitation.
+Occasionally an order will have a provision that requires the non-custodial parent to tell the custodial parent if they will be unavailable for a long period of time during their period of visitation.

-As long as you are acting in accordance with your order, another family member can pick up and return the child during the period of possession.
+As long as you are acting in accordance with your order, it’s possible for another family member to pick up and return the child during the period of possession.

-I know the noncustodial parent leaves the child with family during their possession time.
-Can I refuse to let them pick up the child?
+If the noncustodial parent will leave the child with family during their possession time, can I refuse to let them to pick up the child?

-No, you cannot refuse visitation because you think the other parent will be leaving the child with family members.
-But, if your order specifically restricts who the child can stay with during a period of possession—and you find out that the other parent is violating this provision—you can file to enforce the order.
+No, you cannot refuse visitation because you believe the other parent will be leaving the child with family members.
+However, if your order specifically restricts who the child can stay with during a period of possession, and you find out that the other parent is violating this provision, you can file to enforce the order.

 If I don’t like the other parent’s family can I refuse to allow the other parent to take our child around them?